posit-dev/ark/README.md

 ## About

-Experimental kernel for Jupyter and Myriac, written in Rust.
+Experimental kernel framework for Jupyter and Myriac, written in Rust.

 ![image](https://user-images.githubusercontent.com/470418/151626974-52ac0047-0e98-494d-ad00-c0d293df696f.png)

-During the prototyping phase, this kernel will implement a trivial echo-based language.
-Later, it will be factored into a [Rust Crate](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) library that has no language implementation at all, but provides the shared Jupyter functionality necessary to build Rust-based kernels for other languages.
-This crate will then be used as the basis for Python and R kernels.
+This repository contains three individual projects, which are evolving together:

+- **Amalthea**, a Rust framework for building Jupyter and Myriac kernels.
+- **ARK**, the Amalthea R Kernel.
+ARK is a native kernel for R built on the Amalthea framework that interacts with the R interpreter in the same way RStudio does (it's a real front end).
+- **echo**, a toy kernel for a fictional language that can be used to experiment with the kernel framework without the nuisance of getting language bindings working.

 ### Why not Xeus?